JKindonNtx/solutions-euc/documentation/TN-TBD-Citrix Session Recording on Nutanix/TN-TBD/TN-TBD.md

 ## Citrix Session Recording Components

-SR consists of several key concepts and components outlined below:
+Session Recording consists of several key concepts and components outlined below:

 [Session Recording database](https://docs.citrix.com/en-us/session-recording/current-release/system-requirements.html#session-recording-database)
 : A component that manages the SQL Server database for storing recorded session data.
 When this component is installed, it creates a database named CitrixSessionRecording by default